8 June, 2020

 - Revisiting our recruiting, hiring, and salary policies to not only ensure equity but also to actively recruit and retain more BIPOC team members for key roles.
-In the coming weeks we’ll be sharing specific measures on how we’ll be accomplishing this.
-You can see our current staff diversity makeup here.
+In the coming weeks we’ll be sharing specific measures on how we’ll be accomplishing this here.

 - Evaluating our current vendor relationships, and increasing our collaboration with BIPOC consultants and supporting businesses that are BIPOC-led.

 - Donating money to organizations who are already doing this work, including a monthly contribution to the National Association of Black Journalists.